matthewse19/cs362-final/readme.md

 optional arguments:
   -h, --help : show this help message and exit
-  -d, --drawTree : Draw the output tree to the terminal with ascii characters -l THRESHOLD, --threshold THRESHOLD : When Ml algorithm is selected, this determines the ratio of input trees which must have the cluster, defaults to 0.5
+  -d, --drawTree : Draw the output tree to the terminal with ascii characters -l THRESHOLD, --threshold THRESHOLD : When Ml algorithm is selected, this determines the minimum ratio of input trees which must have the cluster, defaults to 0.5

 ### Examples
 python consensus_cli.py  adams input_example.tree outputFile.tree